ENA-Speedrunning-Tools/Katie-Save-Helper/README.md

 The following options will not impact the respective transition if it's type is set to 'Immediate'

 * *TransitionColor* : Color the transition will fade into and out of
-    * Value can be any hex code, it can be in either RGB (ex. #RRGGBB) or RGBA (ex. #RRGGBBAA) format
+    * Values can be any hex code, it can be in either RGB (ex. #RRGGBB) or RGBA (ex. #RRGGBBAA) format
     * The default color value for transitions is black, or '#000000'

 * *TransitionFadeInTime* : The duration of the fade-in effect of the transition (in seconds)
-    * Value can be any float (ex.
+    * Values can be any float (ex.
 0.5, 1.0, 1.05), the default value is '0.5'
 * *TransitionFadeOutTime* : The duration of the fade-out effect of the transition (in seconds)
     * Same value format as above, the default value is '0.5'